2 Data and its variations

 We measure what we can.
 Cartoon by Manfred Steger.

-What type of measurements
+What type of measurements are needed to collect your data?

 But underlying philosophy that guides such an approach comes from philosophy of science.
 We assume that by studying and observing the world around us we can collect some data which can be analysed to create models to understand the world.
 If you ask what is a model, we can perhaps answer: